Skip to main content

 4. If "UNVERIFIED", run validation

-5. Return to bundle page (should update)
+5. Return to the MCP server page (should update)

 Tools Not Appearing in AI